Are you pregnant and considering placing a child for adoption?

 We’re here to answer your questions.

 Question: “I’m not sure my reasons are valid.
-Why do women put a child up for adoption?”
+Why do women place a child for adoption?”

 First, let me say that your feelings are always valid.